PDF Game Notes

 DEAL WITH DUNN

 Sophomore cornerback Howard Savage led UD with two “Hammer Hit of the Week” awards to his credit last season.
 Fittingly, he got the first one of 2011 at Robert Morris.
 He led UD in tackles (8, tied with four other Flyers) and passes broken up (3) against Duquesne and started for the first time against Marist.
-He is second for UD in pass breakups (5).
-Savage missed the Jacksonville game with an injury.
+He leads UD in pass breakups (5).

 BEN, WHERE THE HECK HAVE YOU BEEN?

 It took almost two years, but senior safety Ben Welsh returned to Flyer football in a big way in the Marist win, leading the team in tackles (9) and coming up with the game’s pivotal play.
 After UD scored to take a 7-3 lead, Welsh stole the ball out of the Marist receiver’s hands, giving UD a short field and setting up Dayton’s second touchdown of the day.
 Welsh started the first five games of 2009, but suffered a knee injury that cost him the rest of the year.
 Last season, a torn achilles suffered in the off-season kept him on the sidelines all year.
 And then a bicep injury in the first scrimmage of the 2011 preseason prevented his return to action until the Marist win.
-In four games, he has 24 hits (13 solo) and also at least one stat to his credit in every category except a QB hurry.
-Welch missed the Davidson game with an injury and is currently not on the depth chart.
+In three games, he has 19 hits (10 solo) and at least one stat to his credit that does not involve rushing the passer.

 TEAR UP THE TURF, TAYLOR